-Make sure all family members know how and when to shut off the gas supply.
+All family members should know how and when to shut off the gas supply.

 - If you smell gas after an earthquake, shut off the main gas valve. - Use a wrench to turn the valve either way until it is perpendicular to the pipe. - Attach the wrench to the gas meter with a wire. - Be aware that once your gas is turned off, it is advisable to contact your gas provider when it is time to turn the gas back on because all of the pilot lights will need to be relit.